There are more than 100 different types of liver disease, which together affect at least 2 million people in the UK.

 In the UK, liver disease is on the increase.
 Three of the main causes of liver disease are:

-- you avoid drinking excessive amounts of alcohol; read more about alcohol units
+- avoid drinking excessive amounts of alcohol

 - take the appropriate measures to prevent getting hepatitis, such as getting vaccinated if you're at risk